aleclagarde/tfg/README.md

-# Energy efficiency measurement and optimization of ML models deployment in cloud providers
+# Energy efficiency measurement in optimization and inference of ML models

 **Author: Alec Lagarde Teixidó**